smizell/restfuljson/index.md

 parameters or URI templates.

 **At runtime**, the client SHOULD use links in API responses for interacting with resources.
-The client SHOULD rely on the presence or absence of links to know what it MAY or MAY NOT do at runtime.
+The client SHOULD rely on the presence or absence of links to know what it may or may not do at runtime.
 The client SHOULD ignore any resource links or properties it was not designed to use, allowing the server and client to evolve independently over time.